MaskSearch: Querying Image Masks at Scale: Evaluation

 \subsection{Individual Query Performance}

 \singleQueryBasedOnMotivationFigure

 We first evaluate the performance of \system on 5 individual queries motivated by the use cases in \cref{sec:introduction} and \cref{sec:background}:

-\begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=10pt] \item Q1 (Filter): mask selection query with a filter predicate on \texttt{CP} with a constant $roi$ across all masks.
-This query corresponds to the query in the chest X-ray example in \cref{sec:introduction}. \item Q2 (Filter): mask selection query with a filter predicate on \texttt{CP} with different $roi$s for different masks.
-This query is a variant of Q1 with the difference in $roi$ specification. \item Q3 (Top-K): top-$k$ mask selection query, ranked by \texttt{CP} with a constant $roi$ across all masks.
-This query corresponds to the query in Example 1 in \cref{sec:background}. \item Q4 (Aggregation): image selection query with an aggregation over the \texttt{CP} values of masks associated with different models (\texttt{SCALAR\_AGG} in \cref{sec:language}), with a filter predicate on the aggregated values.
-This query is a variant of the query in Example 2 in \cref{sec:background}. \item Q5 (Mask Aggregation): image selection query with a filter predicate on the \texttt{CP} value of the aggregated mask computed from the masks associated with different models (\texttt{MASK\_AGG} in \cref{sec:language}).
-This query corresponds to the query in Example 2 in \cref{sec:background}. \end{itemize}
+\begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=10pt] \item Q1 (Filter, Scenario 2 in~\cref{sec:introduction}): mask selection with a filter predicate on \texttt{CP} with a constant $roi$ across all masks. \item Q2 (Filter, a variant of Q1): mask selection with a filter predicate on \texttt{CP} with different $roi$s for different masks. \item Q3 (Top-K, a variant of Example 1 in~\cref{sec:background}): top-$k$ mask selection, ranked by \texttt{CP} with a constant $roi$ across all masks. \item Q4 (Aggregation, a variant of Example 2 in~\cref{sec:background}): image selection with an aggregation over the \texttt{CP} values of masks associated with different models, with a filter predicate on the aggregated values. \item Q5 (Mask Aggregation, Example 2 in~\cref{sec:background}): image selection with a filter predicate on the \texttt{CP} value of the aggregated mask computed from the masks associated with different models. \end{itemize}

-The specific parameters for each query are shown in \cref{tab:query-based-on-motivation}.
-When $roi$ is set to object, the $roi$ is the bounding box of the foreground object in the image generated by YOLOv5 \cite{yolov5}.
+The specific parameters for each query are shown in \cref{tab:query-based-on-motivation}. \revision{$k$ is set to $25$ for top-$k$ queries because it is a reasonable number of masks to examine for a scientist.} When $roi$ is set to object, the $roi$ is the bounding box of the foreground object in the image generated by YOLOv5 \cite{yolov5}.
 We build the CHI for all masks prior to executing the benchmark queries and clear the OS page cache before each query execution.
 The median execution time of 5 runs for each query is shown in \cref{fig:single-query-performance}.
 In addition, \cref{tab:masks-loaded} displays the number of masks loaded from disk by each system during query execution.